See a list of Sports Management Programs by Clicking Here!

 - National Institute for Fitness and Sport (NIFS)

-- American Alliance for Health, Physical Education, Recreation and Dance (AAHPERD)
+- American Alliance for Health, P.E., Recreation, Dance (AAHPERD)

 - National Interscholastic Athletic Administrators Association (NIAAA)